top of page

 As an Intimacy Coordinator, Rebecca works with production and with the director to ensure actors feel safe, the vision is fulfilled, and filming is efficient the day of shooting scenes involving nudity and simulated sex.
 She advocates for actors, works to make sure all union and legal protocols are in place, and actors have a full understanding of consent and boundaries.
 Rebecca is also available to assist with choreography if requested.

 Rebecca is available to speak to your organization, group, or classroom.
 Prior to her work as an Intimacy Coordinator, Rebecca taught at NYU's Tisch Drama program, Mercy College, Fordham University, CSU Northridge, UC Irvine, and UC San Diego.
-She has delivered key note speeches in the fields of effective communication and Emotional Intelligence (EQ) at conferences around the world.
+She has lectured on intimacy coordination at several organizations, including Film Independent, as well as speaking to podcasts on the film and theatre industries and has been featured in several articles and television appearances.
+In addition to speaking about intimacy coordination, she has delivered key note speeches in the fields of effective communication and Emotional Intelligence (EQ) at conferences around the world.
 Rebecca is available to speak on the topics of intimacy coordination, how to establish effective communication on set, Emotional Intelligence for directors and producers, and unconscious bias.

 Consulting